 Effectiveness and efficiency of operations l Adequacy of safeguards for assets

 Prevention and detection of frauds and errors l Accuracy and completeness of the accounting records

 Timely preparation of reliable financial information

-People are the single biggest competitive advantage a company can have.
-The Company realises this and is hence aiming to deliver higher performance from its employees by taking initiative to develop its talent pool.
+People are the single biggest competitive advantage accompany can have.
+The Company realizes this and is hence aiming to deliver higher performance from its employees by taking initiative to develop its talent pool.
 During the year under review, the Company has enjoyed cordial professional relations with employees at all levels.